lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to create new data in Linc Lookup Values.md

 ### STEP 5

 Start typing the name of the Linc Lookup Field for which you want to add a new master data record.
 As you type, the list of available options will start appearing.
-Once you see the appropriate “Name”, click on it.
+Once you see the appropriate Name, click on it.
-In our example, we will start typing “Packhouse Code” and then select it from the available options in the list.
+In our example, we will start typing "Packhouse Code" and then select it from the available options in the list.

 ![](/media/Configuration_MasterData_Guide_LLV_6.%20Find%20the%20relevant%20Lookup%20Field%20Name.jpeg)

 ### STEP 6

 Click on **+ New** in the page menu.
-This will insert an empty new record – but because you have already filtered the Linc Lookup Values for the **Lookup Field Name** (in our example “Packhouse Code”), the system expects that you want to add a new record for that specific Lookup Field Name and automatically fills that in for you.
+This will insert an empty new record; but because you have already filtered the Linc Lookup Values for the **Lookup Field Name** (in our example Packhouse Code), the system expects that you want to add a new record for that specific Lookup Field Name and automatically fills that in for you.

 ![](/media/Configuration_MasterData_Guide_LLV_7.%20Choose%20New%20to%20add%20new%20record.jpeg)